HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

     margin: 0 0 10px 50px;
     width: 95%;
 ">
-Important: The Provider system creates a <a href="StructureDefinition-SDOHCC-ServiceRequest.html">SDOHCC ServiceRequest</a> and <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">FHIR SDOHCC Task For Referral Management</a>.
-The Task is associated with the SDOHCC ServiceRequest through the <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">Task.focus</a> data element
+Important: The provider's system creates a <a href="StructureDefinition-SDOHCC-ServiceRequest.html">SDOHCC ServiceRequest</a> and <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">SDOHCC Task For Referral Management</a>, which is associated with the SDOHCC ServiceRequest through the <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">Task.focus</a> data element
 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;7 Optional: Provider makes information regarding the referral available to the patient's application